 To date, these loans are not for everyone; they are also hard to come by.
 On a national level, this type of loan only makes up 1 percent of mortgages as a whole as said by the Mortgage Association.
 If you are considering, here’s what you need to know about interest-only mortgages.

 What is an Interest-Only Mortgage?

-This kind of mortgage is a mortgage loan that gives an individually the ability to pay only the interest of the principal for a certain period of time.
+This kind of mortgage is a mortgage loan that gives an individual the ability to pay only the interest of the principal for a certain period of time.
 The term period is typically 5-7 years after an individual purchase the home.
 When the term is over, that individual has to make the principal-and-interest payment that is amortized during the rest of the mortgage term.

 How It Works

 The overall picture is that having an interest-only mortgage means that you pay the interest on the loan for a certain period of time.
 This type of loan will either have a fixed or variable interest rate.
 The interest rate (on an interest-only adjustable-rate) coincides with a specific benchmark.
 They coincide specifically with the prime rate, but sometimes with LIBOR, the one-year contract-maturity treasury, or other benchmarks.
 They also correspond with the margin; the borrower’s credit score determines its size.
 The benchmark along with the spread equals the interest rate on the loan.
 This is called the “fully indexed” rate.
 Certain ARMs do offer a discounted index rate (which is a teaser rate) during the initial year or so.